dhoer/choco-selenium/ReadMe.md

 - `/args` - Additional arguments to pass to Java, e.g., -Xms2G -Xmx2G.
     Default: `''`.
 - `/debug` - Enables LogLevel.FINE.
 Default: `false`.
-- `/service` - Create service.
-Hub role only.
-Default: `true`.
+- `/service` - Add as a Windows service instead of as a startup script.
+    Note that a Windows service can't drive a GUI, so it is recommend for hub role and standalone/node roles using headless browsers.
+    Default: `false`.
-- `/autostart` - Set hub service to start automatically on reboot.
-Set standalone and node service to auto start on logon.
-Default: `true`.
+- `/autostart` - Set Windows services to start automatically on reboot or set startup scripts to start on logon.
+Default: `false`.
-- `/username` - Both standalone and node require a username to autostart on logon.
+- `/username` - Startup script require a username to autostart on logon.
     If omitted, will default to current user.
 Default `''`.

 #### Standalone